Affirmative Defenses to Breach of Contract

 If you're sued for breach of contract, raise all applicable affirmative defenses.

 In a contract dispute over a breach of contract, you should raise as many legal defenses as possible, including "affirmative defenses."
-It's usually not enough to simply deny legal wrongdoing; you must respond with every plausible argument that justifies your position.
-And, if you don't raise defenses in the early stages of a breach of contract lawsuit, you may be prevented from raising them later.
-This article explains how affirmative defenses work and looks at the kinds of legal defenses that might be used in response to a breach of contract claim.
-(To learn more about what makes an agreement irreparably broken in the eyes of the law, check out Nolo's article Breach of Contract: Material Breach.)
+It's usually not enough to simply deny legal wrongdoing.
+You must respond with every plausible argument that justifies your position.
+And, if you don't raise defenses in the early stages of a breach of contract lawsuit, you might be prevented from raising them later.

 What Is an Affirmative Defense to a Breach of Contract Claim?

 Most defenses to a breach of contract claim are referred to as "affirmative defenses."
-As a legal matter, this means that the party raising the defense (the person sued for breach of contract) has the burden of proving the defense, if the dispute goes to trial.
+An "affirmative defense" means that the party raising the defense (the person suing for breach of contract) has the burden of proving the defense, if the dispute goes to trial.

 Common Affirmative Defenses to a Breach of Contract Claim